 Most of us live our life with very little sense of our own being.
 We simply react to stimuli.
-There are well laid down patterns in which our behavior travels.
+There are well established patterns in which our behavior travels.
 We live almost as if we are sleep-walking.
-We walk around the day in a dream.
+We walk around all day in a dream.
 We rarely have any contact with the real world, the world without the screen of mind.

-Even when we are walking in nature, because we desperately want that connection to what is ‘real’, we walk in a dream.
+Even when we walk in nature, because we desperately want that connection to what is ‘real,’ we walk in a dream.
 We are constantly preoccupied with our thoughts.
 Occasionally something shakes us momentarily from our slumber; it may be the sound of a bird or the sight of a meadow.
-But even then, very quickly the mind rushes in and compares to some previous experience.
-Some memory rushes in and we are taken away to another time and place.
+But even then, very quickly, the mind rushes in and compares it to some previous experience.
+Some memory intrudes and we are taken away to another time and place.

-For most of us it is often some tragedy that shakes us to our roots and brings us back out of our dreams, face to face with reality.
+For most of us, it is often some tragedy that shakes us to our roots and brings us back out of our dreams, face to face with reality.
 Some unexpected event throws our life in turmoil and we are brought into the moment away from our itinerary of life.
-It is in these moments that there is a great opportunity to change our course, to reexamine our priorities and to begin an inquiry into the essential questions of life.
-But more often than not it is only a brief alteration of our life-program and once the crisis passes we are once again living our life in the world of dreams.
+It is in these moments that there is a great opportunity to change our course, to reexamine our priorities, and begin an inquiry into the essential questions of life.
+But more often than not it is only a brief alteration in our life-program, and once the crisis passes, we are once again living our life in the world of dreams.

-No matter how we arrived, by being at a talk on “the awakening of meditation” we show that we are hungering for an awakening.
-We know that the life we are living is not the life of bliss, is not the life of love and laughter, is not the life of celebration, is not the life of enlightenment that we have heard is possible.
-So we are interested in hearing what the speaker has to say about awakening and about meditation.
+No matter how we arrive, by being at a talk on “the awakening of meditation” we show that we are hungering for an awakening.
+We know that the life we are living is not a life of bliss, is not a life of love and laughter, is not a life of celebration, is not the life of enlightenment that we have heard is possible.
+So, we are interested in hearing what the speaker has to say about awakening and about meditation.

-So we begin by creating the witness.
-We begin by bringing our attention back home and we find that when we are engaged in any mindful act we have less unconsciousness lying about.
-We are both stopping sending out energy into unconsciousness and we are creating the witnessing, the awareness.
+So, we begin by creating the witness.
+We begin by bringing our attention back home and we find that when we are engaged in any mindful act, we have less unconsciousness lying about.
+We are both stopping the emitting of energy into unconsciousness and we are creating the witnessing, the awareness.
 We are beginning the journey home.

 This is a journey from the outer body to the inner body.
 What is the outer body?
 The outer body is the body that everyone sees.
 It is an image.
 It is fat or it is trim.
 It is tall or it is short.
 It may be male or it may be female.
 It is the you that everyone sees.